Atimca/Reactive-programming-Article/README.md

 **Iterator**

 Let's start from the begining.
-From `Iterator` pattern.
+From the `Iterator` pattern.

 Here's a simple sequence of integers:
 ```swift